-750.06 Pollution Prevention Plan:
+750.068 Pollution Prevention Plan:

-A. A plan for implementing pollution prevention measures during construction activities shall be developed, implemented, and updated as necessary.
-The pollution prevention plan shall detail the design, installation, implementation, and maintenance of effective pollution prevention measures to minimize the discharge of pollutants.
-At a minimum, such measures must be designed, installed, implemented, and maintained to:

-1. Minimize the discharge of pollutants from equipment and vehicle washing, wheel wash water, and other wash waters.
+- A. A plan for implementing pollution prevention measures during construction activities shall be developed, implemented, and updated as necessary in accordance Section 23.2-30 of the County Code.
+The pollution prevention plan shall detail the design, installation, implementation, and maintenance of effective pollution prevention measures as specified in 40 CFR 450.21(d) to minimize the discharge of pollutants.
+At a minimum, such measures must be designed, installed, implemented, and maintained to: - 1.
+Minimize the discharge of pollutants from equipment and vehicle washing, wheel wash water, and other wash waters.
 Wash waters must be treated in a sediment basin or alternative control that provides equivalent or better treatment prior to discharge;

-2. Minimize the exposure of building materials, building products, construction wastes, trash, landscape materials, fertilizers, pesticides, herbicides, detergents, sanitary waste, and other materials present on the site to precipitation and to stormwater; and

-3. Minimize the discharge of pollutants from spills and leaks and implement chemical spill and leak prevention and response procedures.

-B. In addition to the above, the pollution prevention plan shall include effective best management practices to prohibit the following discharges:

-1. Wastewater from washout of concrete, unless managed by an appropriate control;

-2. Wastewater from washout and cleanout of stucco, paint, form release oils, curing compounds, and other construction materials;

-3. Fuels, oils, or other pollutants used in vehicle and equipment operation and maintenance; and

-4. Soaps or solvents used in vehicle and equipment washing.

-5. Discharges from dewatering activities, including discharges from dewatering of trenches and excavations, are prohibited unless managed by appropriate controls.

-C. A pollution prevention plan that identifies potential sources of pollutants that may reasonably be expected to affect the quality of stormwater discharges from the construction site and describe control measures that will be used to minimize pollutants in stormwater discharges from the construction site shall be developed and submitted for the County's review and approval along with the erosion and sediment control plan.
+- 2. Minimize the exposure of building materials, building products, construction wastes, trash, landscape materials, fertilizers, pesticides, herbicides, detergents, sanitary waste, and other materials present on the site to precipitation and to stormwater;-and - 3.
+Minimize the discharge of pollutants from spills and leaks and implement chemical spill and leak prevention and response procedures. - B. In addition to the above, tThe pollution prevention plan shall include effective best management practices to prohibit the following discharges in accordance with 40 CFR 450.21(e): - 1.
+Wastewater from washout of concrete, unless managed by an appropriate control; - 2.
+Wastewater from washout and cleanout of stucco, paint, form release oils, curing compounds, and other construction materials; - 3.
+Fuels, oils, or other pollutants used in vehicle and equipment operation and maintenance; and - 4.
+Soaps or solvents used in vehicle and equipment washing. - 5C.
+Discharges from dewatering activities, including discharges from dewatering of trenches and excavations, are prohibited unless managed by appropriate controls in accordance with 40 CFR 450.21(c). - CD.
+A pollution prevention plan consistent with the County's Erosion and Stormwater Management Program Regulations that identifies potential sources of pollutants that may reasonably be expected to affect the quality of stormwater discharges from the construction site and describe control measures that will be used to minimize pollutants in stormwater discharges from the construction site shall be developed and submitted for the County's review and approval along with the erosion and sediment control plan.

-750.07 Monitoring, Reports, and Inspections:
+750.079 Monitoring, Reports, and Inspections:

-A. The Department of Public Works shall provide for periodic inspections of the land disturbing activity in compliance with Virginia Stormwater Program Permit, (see Attachment 2A and 2B of State Stormwater Enforcement Manual) and require monitoring and inspection reports from the person (RLD) responsible for carrying out the plan.
+A. The Department of Public Works will provide for periodic inspections of the land disturbing activity in compliance with Virginia Erosion and Stormwater Management ProgramCounty Erosion and Stormwater Management Ordinance, and this Manual (see Attachment 2A and 2B of State Stormwater Enforcement Manual) and require monitoring and inspection reports from the person (RLD) responsible for carrying out the plan.
 The purpose of the periodic inspections is to ensure compliance with the approved plan and permit, and to determine whether the measures required in the plan are effective in controlling erosion and sediment.
 The County's inspection includes an inspection during or immediately following the installation of erosion and sediment controls, at least once every two-week period, within 48 hours following any runoff producing storm event, and the completion of the project prior to the release of any performance bonds.
 The owner, permittee, or person responsible for carrying out the plan shall be given notice of the inspection.